 Starting from the piece of technology you imagined (or pivoting to something else), do some research.
 What can you learn about its history, and the social values that are embedded into its design, implementation, or use?

-Capture this in any form that’s useful to you - bullets, notes, writing, whatever.
-We’ll share our findings in the next class.
+Capture this in any form that’s useful to you - bullets, notes, writing, images, whatever!
+Share your findings in our shared Figma file when you're done.

 What values did we see in our past experiences of technology?
 How do those align with larger social/cultural values, and what alternate values could we try to imagine instead?